WernerKr/weewx-davisconsolehealthapi/README.md

   "clock_source":2
   "app_uptime":1186355
   "tx_kilobytes":181662
-  "battery_temp":33                  it's not known if this is °C or what else (seems to be °C)
+  "battery_temp":33                  it's not known if this is Â°C or what else (seems to be Â°C)

 ## Installation